Whether they're free standing punch bags or hanging bags, punching bags are a staple of any modern gym, martial arts studio, or boxing ring.

 - May need a trainer or partner: You may need someone to hold the bag in place as you strike and move around the bag.

-Most experienced boxers prefer the standard hanging bags to free standing bags.
+Frustratingly, there isn't really a "better" choice here.
+Many experienced boxers prefer the standard hanging bags to free standing bags.
 However, if you’re tight on space or a beginner boxer or martial artist, then a free standing bag might be a better place to start.
-It all depends on your needs, as well as your experience level.
+It all depends on your needs and your experience level.

 Now that we’ve gone over some of the pros and cons of heavy bags and free standing bags, let’s discuss some of the best ways you can use them.